Art-of-WiFi/UniFi-API-browser/README.md

 The use of this tool is **not secured in any way**!
 Make sure to prevent unauthorised access to it, preventing exposure of details and credentials such as user names and passwords for access to the Unifi controller!

 ### Screenshot
-Here's a screenshot of the tool in action showing this site's health metrics:
+Here's a screenshot of the tool in action showing the site's health metrics using the default Bootstrap theme:
 ![alt tag](https://cloud.githubusercontent.com/assets/12016131/11059979/8d0dbd5a-879d-11e5-9459-51749e471297.png "Sample screenshot")